What is the life cycle of a tick?

 Depending on sex and type, ticks can expand to different sizes, as large as a grape or as small as an apple seed, when they feed on blood.

-See also What is a lily?
+See also What are stalactites?

 A three-host hard tick feeds on the blood of small animals, such as birds or mice, while it is still in the larval stage.
 After molting and becoming an eight-legged nymph, it transforms into a larger host, such as a rabbit.
 After molting one last time and becoming an adult tick, it molts a third time, this time into an even larger animal, such as a deer or cow.